jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 - In greedy routing mode, the next hop is the neighboring node which is geographically closest to the destination's location.
 Eventually, the packet reaches the destination. <!--If a node should forward a packet, but doesn't know about any nodes that are closer to the destination than itself, it switches the packet to perimeter routing mode.--> If a node should forward a packet, but it is closer to the destination than any of its neighbors, it switches the packet to perimeter mode.
 - In greedy mode, a node forwards a packet to its neighbor which is geographically closest to the destination node.
 Thus the packet gets gradually closer to its destination with every hop.
 If a forwarding node is closer to the destination than any of its neighbors.
 The packet must take a route that takes it farther from its destination temporarily.
 The node switches the packet to perimeter mode.
 - In perimeter routing mode, the packet can circumnavigate a void (a region without any nodes to route to.)
 In perimeter mode, nodes create a planar graph of their neighboring nodes based on their location, where vertices represent nodes and edges represent possible paths between nodes.
 Nodes forward the packet on the first edge to the right, compared to the edge the packet arrived from.
 Each node does this, until the packet arrives at its destination, or at an intermediate node which is closer to the destination that the one at which the packet was switched to perimeter mode.
 In the latter case, the packet is switched to greedy mode.
 If the packet is in perimeter mode and would be forwarded on an edge that it has been forwarded on previously, it is discarded (there is no route to the destination.) <!--can forward the packet to another node which is closer to the destination (in which case the packet is switched to greedy mode.)--> <!--If a packet is in perimeter mode and arrives at node it has been at previously, then it is discarded.
 TODO: how does this work?-->

+TODO: parameters can be according to the mobility rate and the communication ranges in the network.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="Gpsr1.mp4"></video></p>
 <!--simple screen recorder, 10 fps, normal run-->